 publishing journal with a focused aim on promoting and publishing original high quality research dealing with theoretical and scientific aspects in all disciplines of Information Technology.
 JATIT is an international scientific research journal focusing on issues in information technology research.
 A large number of manuscript inflows, reflects its popularity and the trust of world's research community.
-JATIT is indexed with various organizations and is now published technical or research papers and research results submitted to JATIT should be
+JATIT is indexed with various organizations and technical or research papers and research results submitted to JATIT should be